alexgamboa1/UK-Bank-Customer-Analysis-Tableau/README.md

 ## Distribution by Age
 I created a chart that illustrates the percetange of customers distributed across different age groups.
 I added filters to create an interactive dashboard.
 I also grouped together the age groups by exact age, grouping by every 5 years, and every 10 years.

+## Distribution by Balance
+I created a chart that illustrates that amount of customers who have a specific amount of money in their balance at the bank.
+This chart allows you to see the distribution of balances across different regions in the dashboard.
+The customer balance were group in bins of $5,000 to $25,000 to analyze the different distribution size of the banks customers balances.

+## Job Classification
+I created a tree graph that illustrates the banks job classifcations for each customer.
+Once this is in the dashboard you can analyze the changes in job classification per region.